Duygu-Jones/Machine-Learning-Projects/00_ML_Projects/CO2_Emissions_ML_Models/README.md

    - Final Model and Prediction
    - Feature Importances: The importance of features was analyzed using Ridge and Lasso regression techniques.

-*As this dataset was compiled for analytical and educational purposes, each step was broken down into beginner-friendly steps, and explained in detail to ensure a thorough understanding.*
+*As this dataset was compiled for analytical and educational purposes, each phase of the project was broken down into beginner-friendly steps and explained in detail to ensure a thorough understanding.*

 ## Key Insights and Conclusions: